1. General provisions

 The ADR Committee may not make a decision about compensatory damages or coverage of costs for the parties.

-The ADR Committee’s decision may not result in loss of rights for other applicants/holders.
+The ADR Committee's decision may not result in loss of rights for other applicants/subscribers.

 The ADR Committee's decision is final and no further complaint may be made about it.
 The decision does not impede any of the parties from subsequently submitting the dispute to the ordinary courts of law.